 Wagons-for-hire

-They’re a fun way to carry around little ones.
+The carts are a fun way to carry around the little ones.
 However, if you’re planning to go through the woods and up to the Tirolerhof, then that’s quite a climb with a wagon in tow.

-(Note that the rental station may not be open during less popular parts of the year.)
+(Note that the rental station may not always be open during less popular parts of the year.)

 The big cat enclosure